inexas/oak/README.md

 1. Oak is more expressive and easier to write and read.
 2. You can build your own 'dialects' rather like a domain specific language.
 Oak can then do the hard work of checking the correctness of the input and producing meaningful messages.
-3. You can have Oak automatically construct an object hierarchy from a data file in a single like of code.
+3. You can have Oak automatically construct an object hierarchy from a data file in a single line of code.

 See [Oak's home page](http://www.inexas.org/display/inexas/Products+-+Oak) for more info.
 Contact me if you need help.